-- 1. The Office of Student Life must certify that the student's Christian character and conduct have been maintained at a high level. - 2.
-The student must successfully complete two units of Christian leadership experiences.
+- 1. The Office of Student Life must certify that the student's Christian character and conduct have been maintained at a high level. - The student must successfully complete two units of Christian leadership experiences for a four-year degree.
+Students must successfully complete one unit of Christian leadership experience for a twoyear degree.